Holius/MVP/README.md

 -- npm start will launch a react hot server that will refresh on changes.
 These commands will not work without the proper .env file containing sensitive information: database authentincation and NASA API authentication.
 If you would like to be involved in developing this website further please contact me for information on making a .env to get the repo functional.

-## Getting a Copy of the Repo

-If you haven't already, fork the repository on GitHub and clone your newly created repo down to your computer.

 ## ES2015+ support